apostrophecms/docs/docs/cookbook/using-docker.md

-# Building Docker images for Apostrophe projects
+# Hosting an Apostrophe project with Docker

 [Docker](https://www.docker.com/) is a containerization platform that lets developers build an image for their projects and then run it anywhere.
 This guide is for production, not development.
 If you want to use Docker as a development environment, you can explore using a persistent Docker volume for your project, but bear in mind that commands like npm install can be very slow in such a configuration.